tugberkugurlu/ReactJsSamples/EvolvingSample/README.md

  - [ ] make an HTTP request to get list of products from the server and hook it to above
  - [x] Remove a product from the list
  - [ ] make an http request to server to remove that product from that list, too
- - [ ] Add a product to list and make http request to server to add that product to list
+ - [x] Add a product to list
+ - [ ] make http request to server to add that product to list
  - [ ] /products/{productid} to show the details of that product
  - [ ] Make server load slowly, have a loading indicator during the loading process